The Esplanade (Kenner, Louisiana): 21st century

 The Mills acquired the mall in 2003, and planned to add new retail including two new anchors, Target and Bass Pro Shops, and a new movie theater, but the plan fell through as a result of financial difficulties.

 The mall closed in August 2005 after sustaining damage from Hurricane Katrina, reopening by October 2005.

 In 2006, Macy's closed its store in the Esplanade, but re-opened in October 2008.
 Mervyn's closed in 2006 and the former Mervyn's anchor sat vacant until 2010.
 In July 2010, it was announced that the former Mervyn's anchor would be demolished.
 Since then, a 138000 sqft Target has been built in its place.
 The new store officially opened July 24, 2011.

 In late 2011, Dillard's Men's Store closed, and in February 2012, the other Dillard's location was converted into a clearance center.
 Closing off the second floor of the store and blocking the second floor mall entrance to Dillard's.

-In Mar 2016 3.6.5 By Image Opened In The Former Dillard's Men Which Closed Almost 4 Years Ago.
+In Mar 2016 3.6.5 By Image Opened In The Former Dillard's Men.

 Macy's closed again in 2017 as part of a nationwide downsizing.

 On October 5, 2020, Cineworld announced it would close all Regal, Cineworld, Picturehouse Cinemas, and Grand Cinemas locations in the US, UK, Ireland temporarily.
 The mall as of 2021 owes various back taxes totaling $320,000.
 While investigating the back taxes, it was found by Jefferson Parish, Louisiana that taxes had been missed on the empty Macy's in 1992, totaling an additional $480,000 owed.
 Parts of the mall went to tax sale but went unsold, and were taken over by Jefferson Parish.
 The Esplanade closed again due to Hurricane Ida in late 2021 and has permanently closed.